Optimal Winter Wellness: Top 8 Tips to Boost Immunity!

-1. Protein intake: Should be at 0.8g/kg body weight (more if you’re beyond sedentary)- proteins are the building blocks of your antibodies and immune system (and so much more), so it is crucial for your immunity to consume sufficient protein.
+1. Protein intake: It starts at 1.2g/kg of body weight (full details here)- proteins are the building blocks of your antibodies and immune system (and so much more), so it is crucial for your immunity to consume sufficient protein.

 2. Reduce/eliminate sugar: Refined or junk foods, pop, etc. Sugar paralyzes the immune system, thus allowing weakened defenses, and it is also “damp” in Chinese Medicine- leading to mucus formation (see Dairy below).

 3. Reduce/eliminate dairy and gluten: Dairy and gluten are “damp”/mucus-forming, which thickens secretions and impedes the removal of microbes from the system.
 Think of a free flowing river versus a thick swamp- which one would be easier to wash a bowl in?
 Same goes for your immune system- light/clean versus sludgy.

 4. Eat mostly warm, cooked foods in the winter.
 Raw foods are hard to digest, and their coldness cools the system, which could be detrimental in an already-cool environment.